theia-io/kit/libs/ui/features/account/store/README.md

-# account
+# account-store

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test account` to execute the unit tests.
+Run `nx test account-store` to execute the unit tests.